rwaples/lai-sim/README.md

 ## requires mamba
 `mamba env create -f environment.yml --prefix ./env`

-# activate conda environment
+# activate conda environment (from base directory)
 `conda activate ./env`

-# run the full pipeline
+# run the full pipeline with a single core
 `snakemake --cores 1`

 # view a graph of the DAG